gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 Accept any properties of a React Router [Link](https://reactrouter.com/en/main/components/link) component with the addition of:
 - `$key`: An optional key identifying the link.
 Usually used as the React element [key](https://legacy.reactjs.org/docs/lists-and-keys.html#keys) property.
 - `$label`: The link text.
+- `$canRender`: An optional function accepting an object and returning a `boolean` indicating whether or not the link should be rendered.
 - `$priority`: An order priority affecting the position of the item in the menu (higher first)
 - `$additionalProps`: Additional properties to be forwarded to the link renderer.